On $H$-Topological Intersection Graphs: Abstract

 \section{Abstract}

-Bir\'{o}, Hujter, and Tuza (1992) introduced the concept of $H$-graphs, intersection graphs of connected subregions of a graph $H$ thought of as a one-dimensional topological space.
+Bir\'{o}, Hujter, and Tuza (1992) introduced the concept of $H$-graphs, intersection graphs of connected subgraphs of a subdivision of a graph $H$.
 They are related to and generalize many important classes of geometric intersection graphs, e.g., interval graphs, circular-arc graphs, split graphs, and chordal graphs.
-Our paper starts a new line of research in the area of geometric intersection graphs by studying $H$-graphs from the point of view of computational problems that are fundamental in theoretical computer science: recognition, graph isomorphism, dominating set, clique, and colorability.
+Our paper starts a new line of research in the area of geometric intersection graphs by studying several classical computational problems on $H$-graphs: recognition, graph isomorphism, dominating set, clique, and colorability.

-15pt Surprisingly, we negatively answer the 25-year-old question of Bir\'{o}, Hujter, and Tuza which asks whether $H$-graphs can be recognized in polynomial time, for a fixed graph $H$.
+We negatively answer the 25-year-old question of Bir\'{o}, Hujter, and Tuza which asks whether $H$-graphs can be recognized in polynomial time, for a fixed graph $H$.
 We prove that it is $\cNP$-complete if $H$ contains the \emph{diamond graph} as a minor.
 On the positive side, we provide a polynomial-time algorithm recognizing $T$-graphs, for each fixed tree $T$.
 For the special case when $T$ is a star $S_d$ of degree $d$, we have an $\calO(n^{3.5})$-time algorithm.

-15pt We give $\cFPT$- and $\cXP$-time algorithms solving the minimum dominating set problem on $S_d$-graphs and $H$-graphs parametrized by $d$ and the size of $H$, respectively.
-As a byproduct, the algorithm for $H$-graphs adapts to an $\cXP$-time algorithm for the independent set and the independent dominating set problems on $H$-graphs.
+We give $\cFPT$- and $\cXP$-time algorithms solving the minimum dominating set problem on $S_d$-graphs and $H$-graphs, parametrized by $d$ and the size of $H$, respectively.
+The algorithm for $H$-graphs adapts to an $\cXP$-time algorithm for the independent set and the independent dominating set problems on $H$-graphs.

-15pt If $H$ contains the \emph{double-triangle} as a minor, we prove that the graph isomorphism problem is \cGI-complete and that the clique problem is \cAPX-hard.
+If $H$ contains the \emph{double-triangle} as a minor, we prove that the graph isomorphism problem is \cGI-complete and that the clique problem is \cAPX-hard.
 On the positive side, we show that the clique problem can be solved in polynomial time if $H$ is a cactus graph.
-Also, when a graph $G$ has a Helly $H$-representation, the clique problem can be solved in polynomial time.
+Also, when a graph has a Helly $H$-representation, the clique problem is polynomial-time solvable.

-15pt Further, we show that both the $k$-clique and the list $k$-coloring problems are solvable in \cFPT-time on $H$-graphs (parameterized by $k$ and the treewidth of $H$).
-In fact, these results apply to classes graphs of graphs with treewidth bounded by a function of the clique number.
+Further, we show that both the $k$-clique and the list $k$-coloring problems are solvable in \cFPT-time on $H$-graphs, parameterized by $k$ and the treewidth of $H$.
+In fact, these results apply to classes of graphs with treewidth bounded by a function of the clique number.